Here are my favourite ten albums of 2018 with a short blurb of recommendation, a video and a playlist.

 19) Bad Got Me Good by Gin Wigmore

-“Experiment with psychobilly please :)” Malcolm Scally
+“Experiment with psychobilly please :)” Malcolm Scally18) Black Moon Rising by Black Pumas

 "Sounds Like Ceelo Green at his worst. also out of tune." teragraML